Search API Connector Documentation

 Part 5: Get New Data Only

-=max(Orders!A:A).
-Then use that cell in your request URL and pull in new data only with a custom request URL of
+- Now reference that max ID cell in your request URL and pull in new data only with a custom request URL of

 Part 6: API Documentation